top of page

 The first of April is a special day of the year where it is traditional to fool others.
 Hence why it is called "April Fools' Day."
 The fools might as well be us, the ones being deceived for comedic effect.

 The reason why people like this day is because of the possibility that they might laugh when we are the butt of the joke.
 "The butt" simply means being the victim of a trick or a joke.
-These people may enjoy it because it is just a joke, and therefore, they would not see a reason to take such things too seriously.
+Of course, those prone more to a victim's mentality could, in theory, really struggle with being laughed at so lightheartedly.

 Being deceived for comedic effect can pose a challenge to our trust in other people, especially those whom we like and see as friends.
 The same goes for being deceived in any way that's intentional.
+Some have greater trust issues than others.

 The problem with jokes, logically, comes when awareness of them ruins the comedy.
 When you already know something is a joke, the element of surprise is ruined.
 Without subverting our expectations, a joke is most likely to be a poor one.
 Hence, a comedian doesn't usually explain the joke.

 I don't think there's anything wrong with having different senses of humor.
 However, I do think that getting electrified by a handshake is not justified by taste.
-I wouldn't be surprised if electrification could be very dangerous to certain people, such as pregnant women.
+Unless of course both sides enjoy practical jokes.

 I'm glad that, back in elementary school, I wasn't a pregnant woman.

 Is danger or actual harm justified by humor?
 Most likely not.
 And perhaps, in some people's minds, they will not even be pleased to be deceived.
-Deception is disappointing, and perhaps life is already disappointing as it is.
+Deception is disappointing, and perhaps... life is already disappointing as it is.

-61 views0 comments
+65 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page